The Northern Scratchbox Turkey Call... "Gobblers buy it – you should, too!"

 "I fell for it like acorns fall from trees."

 —A gobbler from,

 Why Buy a Custom Call?

-These companies come out each season with the latest and greatest, and each season hunters find out that many of these calls really aren't very effective.
-That' makes it imperative that they come out with something new the next year.
+The big companies come out each season with the latest and greatest, and each season hunters find out that many of these calls really aren't very effective.
+That makes it imperative that they come out with something new the next year.